bhupesh8222/Employee-Management/readme.txt

 Employee management system , created with MERN stack.

-Complete aplication has been created as per "required document".

 Using session based authentication for users.
 Charts & graphs are created using Chart.js & Canvas.js.
 Used cloud MongoDD atlas database with express framework